bolt/docs/docs/upgrading/updating.md

 =============

 <p class="note"><strong>Note:</strong> This page is for updating an existing
 Bolt 5 installation.
-If you are updating form Bolt 4, see
+If you are updating from Bolt 4, see
 <a href='https://github.com/bolt/core/discussions/2318'>How to update from Bolt
 4.x to 5.0</a>.
 If you are updating from Bolt 3 or 2, see <a